Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Recoil of the electron cloud and its ionization

 The other two ionization form factor can be found in Ref.~\cite{Baxter:2019pnz}.
 First there is an additional $Z^2$ factor compared with the factor of the recoil of a single electron.
 This is similar to the coherent enhancement in spin-independent scattering of the nucleus.
 Another point is that $q_e$ in REC will be much larger that the $q_e$ in Migdal effect.

 The numerical calculation of the ionization factor for the Xenon atom can be found in Ref.~\cite{Baxter:2019pnz}.
-Here we chose $m_\chi = 300\rm MeV$, $E_e=10 \rm eV$ and $F_{\rm DM}=1$ and show the differences between the three processes in the Fig.~\ref{fig5:fq}.
-In order to show the importance of the RHF electron cloud form factor, the results of the tophat shape are also shown in the figure.
-The interval of $q$ is just the shaded region in the right panel of the Fig.~\ref{fig4:ca}.
-From Fig.~\ref{fig5:fq}, we can see that, the RHF form factor gives a much larger ionization form factor than the Migdal effect and the recoil of a single electron.
-However the ionization factor of the tophat shape is much smaller than the other two factors.
-That is reason why REC are always neglected in the literature.
-However, REC could dominate the ionization if we take the RHF form factor seriously.
-Another three points should be addressed \begin{enumerate} \item As shown in the Fig.~\ref{fig5:fq}, $\left|f_{\rm ion,~e}\right|^2$ decreases quickly with the $q$, thus the rate of recoil of a single electron is dominated by small $q$ region. \item $\left|f_{\rm ion,~M}\right|^2$ increases with the growing of $q$, thus the rate is dominated by large $q$ region.
+Here we chose $m_\chi = 300\rm MeV$, $E_e=10 \rm eV$ and $F_{\rm DM}=1$ and show the differences between the three processes in the Fig.~\ref{fig6:fq}.
+In order to show the importance of the RHF electron cloud form factor, the results of the Tophat shape and SC0.49 are also shown in the figure.
+The interval of $q$ is just the shaded region in the Fig.~\ref{fig4:fNq}.
+From Fig.~\ref{fig6:fq}, we can see that, the RHF form factor gives a much larger ionization form factor than the Migdal effect and the recoil of a single electron.
+However, the ionization factor of the Tophat shape and the screened Coulomb potential are much smaller than the recoil of the electron.
+These two factors can be at the same level with the Migdal effect.
+As we concern, these two models coarsely depict the electron coherent scattering, which are used only as references.
+The key point is that REC could dominate the ionization if we take the RHF form factor seriously.
+Another three points should be addressed: \begin{enumerate} \item As shown in the Fig.~\ref{fig6:fq}, $\left|f_{\rm ion,~e}\right|^2$ decreases quickly with the $q$, thus the rate of recoil of a single electron is dominated by small $q$ region. \item $\left|f_{\rm ion,~M}\right|^2$ increases with the growing of $q$, thus the rate is dominated by large $q$ region.
 Nevertheless, as the $m_\chi$ we considered is much lighter than the mass of the nucleus, the reduced mass of the collision mainly proportional to $m_\chi$.
 Since $q_e$ in this effect are much smaller than $q$, the ionization factor does not feel any suppression factor in the region of the integration. \item The above two items are already addressed in Ref.~\cite{Baxter:2019pnz}, the RHF $\left|f_{\rm ion,~C}\right|^2$ is larger than the other two ionization factors.
 However, the upper limit of $q$ is

 for a dark matter much heavier than the mass of the Xenon cloud.
 Note that $\upsilon_{\rm max}$ is taken as usual $770\rm km/s$ in above equation. \end{enumerate} With these ionization form factors, we can calculate the scattering rate and get the limits on the scattering cross section which will be discussed in the next section.